Wholewheat Sourdough Pretzel Buns

 Mix the dough

-• In a large mixing bowl or the bowl of your stand mixer, combine the active sourdough starter, malt syrup, yeast, barley malt powder, and vitamin C powder and warm water.
+1. In a large mixing bowl or the bowl of your stand mixer, combine the active sourdough starter, malt syrup, yeast, barley malt powder, and vitamin C powder and warm water.
 Stir well to dissolve all ingredients in the water.
-Add melted butter to the bowl.

-• Add the white bread flour, whole wheat flour and kosher salt,.
+2. Add the white bread flour, whole wheat flour and kosher salt.
+Don’t add the butter yet.
 Mix everything together until a shaggy dough forms.

 Rest